franlol/webdeb-init-tree/README.md

 # webdeb-init-tree
-Script to create simple folder structure for web development
+Script to create a simple initial tree folders for the web development